javanile/awesome-webrequest/README.md

 # Worth Reading

-* [Clean Code JavaScript](https://github.com/ryanmcdermott/clean-code-javascript) - Clean Code concepts adapted for JavaScript.
+* [No Code](https://github.com/kelseyhightower/nocode) - The best way to write secure and reliable applications.

 # Other Awesome Lists